glouw/blog/_posts/2018-04-14-Do-One-Thing-Well.md

 Functions in C excel when transforming or creating one piece of data.

-Have a look at typical Real Time Strategy game unit structure:
+Have a look at a struct for a unit in a typical RTS game:

     typedef struct
     {